The Rising Of The Shield Hero Season 3 release date is confirmed for October 2023, the Fall 2023 anime season.

 The Rising Of The Shield Hero Season 3 spoilers (plot summary/synopsis)

 Note: This article assumes that Shield Hero Season 3 will open with the events of light novel Volume 10.
 However, it’s possible the second season’s pacing will be different than expected.
-This article will be updated once the finale episode for the second season is released.

 The last time we watched Naofumi, Raphtalia, Filo, and the gang, they had finally defeated Kyo and escaped the other dimension.
 Having saved the world from the rampaging Spirit Tortoise, the queen of Melromarc decides to reward Naofumi once again.